corigne/misfits/frontend/src/blogposts/conway.md

 <br/>

-If you're looking for some interesting things to build, the Conway's Game of Life entry on Wikipedia has a section full of <a href="https://en.wikipedia.org/wiki/Conway's_Game_of_Life#Examples_of_patterns">interesting patterns</a>.
+If you're looking for some interesting things to build, the Conway's Game of Life entry on Wikipedia has a section full of <a href="https://en.wikipedia.org/wiki/Conway's_Game_of_Life#Examples_of_patterns" target="_blank">interesting patterns</a>.